 With the goal of streamlining designs and processes within the Bechtel ecosystem, Swabey trusts students to run new CNC programs at full speed due to a mistake-proof method referred to as the digital twin method.
 The process begins by requiring students to import models from other software into Autodesk® Fusion 360® for manufacturing.
 It is only populated with the models of equipment and tools available in the center and contains tried-and-true manufacturing parameters, effectively creating a digital twin of the essential parts of the machining process.

 An example of the digital twin method in practice involves Gabe, a sophomore at Purdue University focused on Exploratory Studies and Michael, a peer mentor who had just been hired after completed his training around five days earlier.
 Prior to becoming a member, Gabe had about 50 hours of experience with manual machines and understood how time-consuming and frustrating it was to set them up.
 Once a member, he teamed up with Michael for support.
-On Gabe’s first day, he decided to machine on a coupler for a specialized motor and when prompted by the CNC to check his work, he noticed the pencil tool had crashed into the stock.
+On Gabe’s first day at the Bechtel Innovation Design Center, he decided to machine on a coupler for a specialized motor and when prompted by the CNC to check his work, he noticed the pencil tool had crashed into the stock.
 Together, Gabe and Michael sought Anirudh Pal’s help, pointing out that the warehouse control system (WCS) was set incorrectly.

 “We were quickly able to identify that there was an extra parallel under the part that was not there in our digital twin in Fusion 360,” says Swabey.
 “Once they understood the problem, they added the missing parallel into the CAD model, regenerated the tool paths, and then ran successfully.
 The whole problem took about two minutes to identify and ten minutes explain and resolve”.